text-x-soul/Soul_Official/_docs/cppusage.md

 }
 ```

-`IMPORTANT NOTE:` If you have any implementations, please open up a issue on our [Github repo](https://github.com/text-x-soul/text-x-soul)and submit a Documentation like above one/ones.
+`IMPORTANT NOTE:` If you have any implementations, please open up a issue on our [Github repo](https://github.com/text-x-soul/text-x-soul) and submit a Documentation like above one/ones.